 Stryker Orthopaedic’s dangerous products didn’t end with the Rejuvenate and AGB II Implants.
 The company’s most recent set of defective products includes the Accolade V40, also known as the Stryker LFIT Anatomic CoCr V40.
 This Hip contains a cobalt and chromium alloy femoral head that is used in conjunction with modular hip implants including the Accolade TMZF, Accolade 2 Stems, Meridian Stems, Citation Stems, for hip replacement surgery.

 If you or a loved one received one of these defective Stryker hips, then you could be entitled to compensation for medical bills, pain suffered or other loss endured.
 Call today or fill out an online form for a free consultation.
-Our Cleveland attorneys are ready to hear your case and advise you on your next steps.
+Our attorneys are ready to hear your case and advise you on your next steps if you are eligible to file a Cleveland metal-on-metal hip replacement lawsuit.
 We can also arrange weekend and evening appointments, and we can come to you.